 One of the greatest things about the Great Western wine region is its ability to successfully grow a diverse range of grape varieties.
 Shiraz may well be the regional hero, but Cabernet Sauvignon from the area can lay almost equal claim to fame.
 It may come as a surprise that Best’s has some of the oldest Cabernet Sauvignon vines in the world, with about half a row planted in the Nursery Block in the late 1860’s (originally called Pinot Dru).

-Our 13-acre block Cabernet is 40 years old and produces very fine examples of the variety.
+Our 13-acre block Cabernet is almost 40 years old and produces very fine examples of the variety.
 The vineyard also has old Merlot, Cabernet Franc and Petit Verdot vines that form the classic Bordeaux combination alongside Cabernet Sauvignon.

 Left a little longer on the vines, Cabernet from Great Western shows deep berry flavours, slippery texture, softness and just a hint of leafy, herbal complexity.
 The warmer sites produce wines of great depth, structure with a definitive finesse; they’re classy wines that show enough restraint and balance to go with a plethora of food.